 The chart shows the returns in local currency across a cross sample of major indices.

-The following table, with data courtesy of JPM Asset Management, shows the winners and losers in terms of industrial sector and style:
+The following table shows the winners and losers in terms of the industrial sector for the quarter in local currency: